 - Little Shop of Horrors (1986) had Steve Martin playing a wacky dentist.
 His co-stars in Little Shop of Horrors were Rick Moranis, Ellen Greene, Vincent Gardenia, and fellow Saturday Night Live alumni James Belushi, John Candy, Christopher Guest, and Bill Murray.

-- Planes, Trains and Automobiles (1987) teamed John Candy and Steve Martin in what might be their funniest movie.
+- Planes, Trains and Automobiles (1987) teamed John Candy and Steve Martin in what might be their funniest movie, set at Christmas.
 The movie trailer for Planes, Trains and Automobiles features Steve Martin and John Candy.

 - Roxanne (1987), based on the classic romantic tragedy Cyrano de Bergerac.
 In Steve Martin’s hands, the film is transformed into a romantic comedy, which he also co-wrote and produced; Steve Martin won a Writers Guild of America Award for his writing work on Roxanne.
 His Roxanne co-stars included Daryl Hannah, Rick Rossovich, Shelley Duvall, Fred Willard, Michael J. Pollard, and Damon Wayans.

 - Parenthood (1989) had a star-studded cast, in which Martin co-starred with Mary Steenburgen, Dianne Wiest, Jason Robards, Rick Moranis, Tom Hulce, Martha Plimpton, Keanu Reeves, Harley Jane Kozak, Dennis Dugan, Joaquin Phoenix, and others.
 Below, Steve Martin and his on-screen wife are featured in a clip from Parenthood.